svt/orm/README.md

 ORM has been used in production at SVT since 2018, handling thousands of requests per second.
 16 different teams (and growing) manages their own rules in a shared repository with around 600 rules.

-Have a look at our [deployment example](example/README.md) for a quick overview of what ORM can do!
+Have a look at our [deployment example](example/README.md) to get started running ORM yourself!

 ## How it works